goetz-markgraf/gamma-library/LEARN_GAMMA.md

       and are terminated with single quotes'
 ```

-Additionally there are two ways of constructing a list of values:
+Additionally there are two ways of constructing a collection of values:

 ```
-    # a pair is a list of two values
+    # a pair is a data structure holding two values
     10 -> 20
     10 → 20